jennyyyyyy7528-cell/mcpserverhw3/README.md

 # A Simple MCP Weather Server written in Python

-See the [Quickstart](https://modelcontextprotocol.io/quickstart) tutorial for more information.
+Credit: See the [Quickstart](https://modelcontextprotocol.io/quickstart) tutorial for more information.